MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

      >>> df1= list(collect_csv_from_dir(mock_data, '*.apsimx', recursive=True)) # collects all csf file produced by apsimx recursively
      >>> df2= list(collect_csv_from_dir(mock_data, '*.apsimx',  recursive=False)) # collects all csf file produced by apsimx only in the specified directory directory

+.. function:: apsimNGpy.settings.config_internal(key: str, value: str) -> None

+   Stores the apsim version and many others to be used by the app

 .. function:: apsimNGpy.core.config.get_apsim_bin_path()

    Returns the path to the apsim bin folder from either auto-detection or from the path already supplied by the user